deadlyvipers/dojo_rules/introduction.md

-Hello Sensei, my name is Ben
+Hello Sensei, my name is Ben, and my favorite page is Javascript.